-The measurement of the fair value of the assets and liabilities of Laboratorios Casen Fleet S.L.U. at the date of acquisition which resulted in the identification of intangible assets, mainly related to CitraFleet[®], the carrying book value of which was below their fair value is confirmed.
-Therefore, an amount of \notin 20.0 million of the difference between the amount paid and the book value of the assets and liabilities acquired was allocated to the aforesaid intangible assets to bring their value in line with their fair value, an amount of \notin 6.0 million to the relative deferred tax liabilities and an amount of \notin 58.1 million was allocated to goodwill.
+The measurement of the fair value of the assets and liabilities of Laboratorios Casen Fleet S.L.U. at the date of acquisition which resulted in the identification of intangible assets, mainly related to CitraFleet®, the carrying book value of which was below their fair value is confirmed.
+Therefore, an amount of $\leqslant 20.0$ million of the difference between the amount paid and the book value of the assets and liabilities acquired was allocated to the aforesaid intangible assets to bring their value in line with their fair value, an amount of $\leqslant 6.0$ million to the relative deferred tax liabilities and an amount of $\leqslant 58.1$ million was allocated to goodwill.

 In the case of Opalia Pharma S.A. the entire difference between the amount paid and the book value of the assets and liabilities acquired was allocated to goodwill.
 The measurement of the fair value of the company's assets and liabilities at the date of acquisition which did not result in the identification of any item to which allocate the amount paid the company is confirmed.
 We believe that the value of the acquisition resides in its strategic nature as it allows the Group to enter a new market and more generally be present in a new geographical area with interesting development prospects.
-Following the attainment of certain contractual conditions the cost of the acquisition was increased by $\in 0.4$ million.
-This amount was recognized as goodwill retroactively to the date of the first consolidation which resulted in a restatement of its value at 31 December 2013 to $\in 24,0$ million (see Note 31).
+Following the attainment of certain contractual conditions the cost of the acquisition was increased by $\leqslant 0.4$ million.
+This amount was recognized as goodwill retroactively to the date of the first consolidation which resulted in a restatement of its value at 31 December 2013 to $\leqslant 24,0$ million (see Note 31).

 The exchange rate adjustments are related to the goodwill associated with the acquisitions made in countries having currencies different from the euro: goodwill calculated in local currency is translated into euros for the preparation of the consolidated financial accounts using the year-end exchange rates.
-An overall decrease of ≤ 5.7 million as compared to 31 December 2013 resulted.
-In particular, the goodwill associated with the acquisitions in Russia, Poland and the Czech Republic decreased respectively by ≤ 9.1 million, ≤ 0.4 million and ≤ 0.1 million, while the goodwill associated with the acquisitions in Turkey and in Tunisia increased respectively by ≤ 3.8 million and ≤ 0.1 million.
+An overall decrease of $\leqslant 5.7$ million as compared to 31 December 2013 resulted.
+In particular, the goodwill associated with the acquisitions in Russia, Poland and the Czech Republic decreased respectively by $\leqslant 9.1$ million, $\leqslant 0.4$ million and $\leqslant 0.1$ million, while the goodwill associated with the acquisitions in Turkey and in Tunisia increased respectively by $\leqslant 3.8$ million and $\leqslant 0.1$ million.

-Net goodwill at 31 December 2014, amounting to \notin 463.5 million, relates to the following operational areas, which represent the same number of cash generating units:
+Net goodwill at 31 December 2014, amounting to € 463.5 million, relates to the following operational areas, which represent the same number of cash generating units: